 I am not a published writer like Ferrett Steinmetz.
 After decades of writing, I am in my own basement, with my own collection of sympathetic personalised rejection letters from agents, and a first place in a short story competition.
 It isn’t clear whether this will ever turn into something more substantial.
 But The Sol Majestic came out of a basement like this, offering reassurance to all those who are trying to do something that requires belief.
 Doubts are ok.
 They can even help.

 It wasn’t clever plotting or exciting action which made The Sol Majestic for me, it was a sense of thoughtful generosity.
 The Sol Majestic is a soup of a book, with a warm, pungent, comforting and complex flavour, which Ferrett offers readers, who sit in their basements, hoping for whatever it is they are hoping for.
 And relaxing there, eating soup, you look back and realise success is more complex than a recipe.
 Out of interest I had another look at the career of Gus Caesar.
 Wikipedia told me his career at Arsenal was difficult, but he spent five years there, before going on to happier times as a journeyman footballer with other teams.
 At Colchester United and non-league Dagenham, he actually seemed to enjoy himself, He was celebrated at these teams, both for a string of good performances and his nice bloke personality.
-Gus Caesar made a living from what he did and in his own way found people who valued his contribution.
+Gus Caesar made a living from what he enjoyed.
+In his own way, he found people who valued his contribution.
 Any writer would be grateful for that.
 What is success?
 Winning the World Cup?
 Winning the Booker?
 In that case hardly anyone ever succeeds.
 Maybe it is better to live your life by different rules, enjoying what you do and seeing what happens.